ZackWilde27/VulkanGameEngine/README.md

 Things that are going to take a ton of work so I'm putting them off for as long as I can, but I still want to implement them eventually:
 - Physics
 - Hardware Raytracing (Just for experimentation / comparing traditional graphics to ground-truth)
-- Direct X 12 Backend (For comparing performance against Vulkan)
+- Direct X 12 Backend (For comparing performance against my Vulkan implementation)

 <br><br>